MojosBeans100/MS3-bike-hire/README.md

 To run locally:
 * Log in to GitHub and click on repository to download [MS3-bike-hire](https://github.com/MojosBeans100/MS3-bike-hire)
-* select `Code` and click Download the ZIP file.
+* Select `Code` and click Download the ZIP file.
-* after download you can extract the file and use it in your local environment
+* After download you can extract the file and use it in your local environment

 Alternatively you can [Clone](https://docs.github.com/en/free-pro-team@latest/github/creating-cloning-and-archiving-repositories/cloning-a-repository) or [Fork](https://docs.github.com/en/free-pro-team@latest/github/getting-started-with-github/fork-a-repo)